 The single-serve portion culinary delight is just the right size to hold in your hand and eat from a paper bag.
 The pie is essentially eaten like a sandwich and never eaten with a knife and fork (like some of our Aussie friends).
 This leaves your other hand free to hold a chilled bottle of L&P to wash down the pie.
 The best bit?
 This delicious treat is a hearty staple that is perfectly fine to eat at any time of the day.
 Be it breakfast, morning tea, lunch, afternoon tea, or dinner.

 It is the perfect portable meal that can be found literally anywhere.
 Cafes, restaurants, dairys (corner store), bakeries, petrol stations, supermarkets… wherever you are, there is a pie waiting for you.
 How convenient!

 The pie evolution

 From modest beginnings, New Zealand’s classic meat pie has changed… for the better.
-Today, there isn’t just one flavor, there are many!
-You could say there is plenty of versality when it comes to satisfying one’s cravings.
+Today, there isn’t just one flavour, there are many!
+You could say there is plenty of versatility when it comes to satisfying one’s cravings.
 The fillings include but are not limited to; steak, lamb, chicken, mince and cheese, seafood, bacon and egg, kumara (sweet potato) and feta and potato top.
 Even butter chicken.

 The options are endless and it’s clear to see why the humble Kiwi pie is consistently voted as New Zealand’s favourite comfort food.